Back

 6.4 Special storage conditions

-6.5 Type and contents of packaging
+6.5 Nature and contents of container

-Dark polyethylene terephthalate (PET) bottles of 30 ml, 100 ml, 150 ml and 200 ml, with a child-resistant cap and a low density polyethylene stopper.
+Dark polyethylene terephthalate (PET) bottles of 30 ml, 100 ml, 150 ml and 200 ml, with a child-resistant cap and a low-density polyethylene stopper.

 6.6 Special precautions for disposal